s

 – Please bring soft, comfortable clothes and ropes if you have.

 – Ideally you register with a partner.
-If you don‘t have a rope partner yet, there are often other solo participants to pair up with.
+If you don‘t have a rope partner yet, there often are other solo participants to pair up with.
 There is also the possibility to watch the class or self-tie.

 – Costs 30 Euro per person.